MateiG/Finding-Tennis-Ball/README.md

 # Finding-Tennis-Ball
-Finding a tennis ball in a picture using a combination of techniques: machine learning (tensorflow), and Region of Image selection, for finding potential matches
+Finding a tennis ball in a picture using a combination of techniques: machine learning (tensorflow), and Region of Image selection, for finding potential matches.
+It's way slower than the object-detection api provided by tensorflow: https://github.com/tensorflow/models/tree/master/research/object_detection

 # Requirements: